General Frequently Asked Questions

 1) If you have a Groupon, please ensure you read all FAQs prior to your first visit.
 You MUST enroll online, please do NOT drop by the studio, as space is limited and hammocks must be reserved.

-2) BOOKING YOUR FIRST INTRO CLASS–After reading FAQs, you will visit www.toughlotus.com/signupforclasses and look at the Intro to Aerial classes on the schedule at the bottom of the page.
+2) BOOKING YOUR FIRST INTRO CLASS–After reading FAQs, you will visit www.toughlotus.com/sign-up and look at the Intro to Aerial classes on the schedule at the bottom of the page.
 Once you have found a class time that fits, you will click on “book a pre-purchased deal”.
-In the deal drop down box, select “GROUPON CUSTOMERS REDEEMING FOR THE FIRST TIME” and enter your Groupon NUMBER (located on the upper right corner of your voucher, looks something like 1243-dx).
+In the deal drop down box, select “GROUPON CUSTOMERS REDEEMING FOR THE FIRST TIME” and enter your 8 digit redemption code–NO HYPHENS (located int he middle of your voucher).
 You will then set up a new customer account by entering your name and email address and be asked to enter a privacy text.
 Below that, it will ask for a password.
 PLEASE set up a password for your account for future use.
 Once you set up an account, you will select the intro class you wish to take and click on “confirm”.
 Please read the confirmation text carefully.
 You will receive a confirmation email as well as a reminder 2 hours prior to your class.
-For screen prints of the account set up process, click here Groupon First Time Set Up.
+IF you receive a cancellation notice, you did not enroll correctly with your groupon and your class will be automatically cancelled and an email sent.
 PLEASE NOTE: The account must be established in the person’s name/email who is redeeming the Groupon.
 IF YOU NEED TO CANCEL A BOOKING, IT IS ALLOWED WITH 48 HOURS NOTICE.
 THERE WILL BE A LINK AT THE BOTTOM OF YOUR CLASS CONFIRMATION TO CANCEL ONLINE.
 You will also receive a reminder email 2 hours prior to class.
+To see your account, cancel classes and manage your password, please visit www.bookingbug.com

-3) BOOKING YOUR SECOND CLASS–Visit www.toughlotus.com/signupforclasses and click on “book a pre-purchased deal” and either “Groupon customers redeeming REMAINING 3 PACK” or “Groupon customers redeeming REMAINING 6 PACK”.
-Enter the same GROUPON NUMBER you used the first time.
+3) BOOKING YOUR SECOND CLASS–Visit www.toughlotus.com/sign-up and click on “book a pre-purchased deal” and either “Groupon customers redeeming REMAINING 3 PACK” or “Groupon customers redeeming REMAINING 6 PACK”.
+Enter the same 8 digit REDEMPTION CODE you used the first time.
 Because you already set up an account/password, click on tab that says “existing customer” and enter your email/password.
 You will then see a confirmation screen and receive a confirmation email of “purchase”–which confirms you have activated your remaining classes.
-On that screen, click on “make another booking” button to schedule your class–or go back to www.toughlotus.com/signupforclasses to select your second class/time.
+On that screen, click on “make another booking” button to schedule your class–or go back to www.toughlotus.com/sign-up to select your second class/time.
 There will be a cost showing of $17.60, but the cost will change to zero once you confirm–you will see your remaining classes further down the page.
 You will receive a confirmation page of booking as well as a confirmation email and a reminder 2 hours prior to class.

 4) BOOKING THE REMAINDER OF YOUR CLASSES–After the first two enrollments, you will simply select the class from our calendar (www.toughlotus.com/signupforclasses) and select “existing customer” and enter your email/password.
 This will take you to your account where you should see your remaining classes.
 Please email email@example.com with any questions.